wilsonliaows/docs/workbot/workbot-triggers.md

 ![workbot triggers](/assets/images/workbot/workbot-trigger/workbot-url.gif)

 Simply select the application in the trigger (Currently only Salesforce and Github), and select the Document, and set up your actions as you prefer.
-By default, giving a salesforce or github URL in a channel workbot is in will trigger a prompt from workbot asking you if you want to show details of the content of the URL that you have sent
+By default, giving a salesforce or github URL in a channel workbot is in will trigger a prompt from workbot asking you if you want to show details of the content of the URL that you have sent.
+CLick on yes to trigger the recipe.
+You can also edit the recipe in workato if you want to have more or less fields included in the message.

 ![workbot triggers](/assets/images/workbot/workbot-trigger/workbot-url-mention.gif)